BaselOmari/MA-Craftax/MAINTENANCE.md

 ## If others want to contribute to the benchmark, is there a mechanism for them to do so?

-Yes, instructions on how to contribute to Craftax are described [here](./CONTRIBUTING.md).
+Yes, instructions on how to contribute to Multi-Agent Craftax are described [here](./CONTRIBUTING.md).

 ## How are issues being solved?